evernost/gangQin/README.md

 # gangQin (v1.5)
-Piano learning app, for those who can't read music scores.
+Piano learning app, for those who struggle with the conventional music scores.

 ## What do I need?
 A piano keyboard with MIDI output, plugged into a computer running your favorite Python interpreter.